Paulo Pagliari, Nutrient Management Specialist

 Banded Fertilizer

 The ability of banded fertilizer to supply all of a crop’s P requirement can depend on the type of band used and the soil test.
 Banding liquid fertilizer on the seed is common for corn and sugarbeet.
 Use low rates when banding on the seed to avoid reduced emergence due to high salts or ammonia formation near the seed.
-A low rate of phosphate banded with the seed can provide maximum yield for corn at a medium soil test, but is not enough to maximize yield when soil P test low.
+A low rate of phosphate banded with the seed can provide maximum yield for corn at a medium soil test, but is not enough to maximize yield when soil P tests low.
 Recent data has also shown that a low rate of fertilizer banded with the seed is better than higher rates of broadcast P for sugarbeet.

 The most important decision-making factors for P management are the amount of P applied and the price of fertilizer.
 Use a soil test to guide the amount of P you apply.
 In general, plants will respond to P addition when the Bray soil test is between 0 and 15 ppm or the Olsen soil test is between 0 to 11 ppm.
 The timing of your P application, whether fall or spring, should be determined by fertilizer prices and the field conditions.
 Remember that MAP or DAP fertilizers also have significant amounts of N, so consider the potential for N loss with fall applications of these fertilizers.